Azure/azure-quickstart-templates/quickstarts/microsoft.recoveryservices/recovery-services-create-vault-enable-diagnostics/README.md

 To know more about Azure Backup Reporting feature refer [this documentation](https://docs.microsoft.com/en-us/azure/backup/backup-azure-configure-reports)

 This template creates new storage account and oms workspace as part of deployment where diagnostic data gets pushed.
 If you want to use existing storage account and workspace, skip those resources from template and supply appropriate resource ids of existing storage account and oms workspace.

+### Deployment steps

+#### ARM

+You can click the Deploy to Azure button at the beginning of this document.
+You may alternatively download the template and deploy it using [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-powershell#deploy-local-template), [CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-cli) or use your preferred method of ARM template deployment.

+#### Bicep

+Download the Bicep template and deploy it using [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-powershell), [CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-cli) or use your preferred method of Bicep template deployment.